firehol/blocklist-ipsets/README.md

 [Clean-MX.de](http://support.clean-mx.de/clean-mx/viruses.php) IPs with viruses

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://support.clean-mx.de/clean-mx/xmlviruses.php?sort=id%20desc&response=alive).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 14:01:53 UTC 2015.

 The ipset `clean_mx_viruses` has **318** entries, **318** unique IPs.